RailsEventStore/rails_event_store/rails_event_store/README.md

 # EventStore

-Production ready Ruby implementation of an EventStore based on Active Record.
+A Ruby implementation of an EventStore based on Active Record.

 ## Installation